 COVID-19 has many companies allowing or encouraging workers to work from home.
 Tele-commuting via computer is common, but not normally practiced.
 One of the potential threats to company data and files can be employees working from home using insecure data networks, or not having the same security protocols as they would in the corporate world.

 “Security is crucial, as hacks and data leaks don’t only bring financial loss — they may also mean lost customer trust or even bankruptcy.
-When working from home, people tend to be more relaxed, browse unsecure personal sites, and make undeliberate mistakes.
-This pose a severe threat to companies’ cybersecurity,” says Daniel Markuson, expert at NordVPN Teams.
+When working from home, people tend to be more relaxed, browse unsecured personal sites, and make unknowing but deliberate mistakes.
+This poses a severe threat to companies’ cybersecurity,” says Daniel Markuson, an expert at NordVPN Teams.